 At Tines, we’ve long been fans of urlscan.
 Before setting up Tines we worked as security engineers in eBay/PayPal and DocuSign, some of the most phished brands in the world.
 When we had to analyze thousands of phishing urls we quickly realized that manually analyzing them one-by-one was time-consuming, error-prone, and, frankly, boring.
 As a result, we turned to automation and we started using urlscan.io.
 When we started Tines, urlscan’s incredible API made it easy to showcase how to analyze URLs, and to share threat intelligence back to the community.

 It’s no surprise that many enterprise security teams rely on urlscan.io to analyze suspicious URLs.
 It’s also no surprise that urlscan has been mentioned heavily in other blog posts by Tines!
 At Tines, we want to help ensure urlscan continues to be an incredible resource for the security community.

 Does Tines integrate with urlscan?

-Yes! urlscan is a tool which exposes all its analysis information up front in a clean and simple to use API.
-Because of this, it’s very easy for Tines customers to search for and submit urls to urlscan.
-We have several out of the box stories which harness the power of urlscan.
+Yes! urlscan is a tool that exposes all its analysis information up front in a clean and simple to use API.
+Because of this, it’s very easy for Tines customers to search for and submit URLs to urlscan.
+We have several out-of-the-box stories which harness the power of urlscan.
 Customers can easily customize these to suit their own needs and processes.